How to Entertain Your Wedding Guests During the Afternoon: From Ceremony to Reception

 Weather Considerations

-🎓 Pro tip: It’s always wise to have a wet-weather plan, but if the skies open up, don’t stress - rain can create a romantic, cosy atmosphere (and breathtaking photos).
-For more tips on making the most of rainy wedding days in the South West, check out our wet-weather guide here.
+🎓 Pro tip: If the skies open up, don’t stress - rain can create a romantic, cosy atmosphere (and breathtaking photos).
+For more tips on making the most of a rainy wedding day, check out our wet-weather guide here.

 Accessibility and Comfort